Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 This means to make our loop arm work, we can match against any token tree that starts with a `[`, contains more tokens which may include more `[]` pairs, matches its ending `]` and is followed by yet more tokens!
 How cool is that!?

-Lets write up the missing arms and run our test against the original Hello World program:
+Let's write up the missing arms and run our test against the original Hello World program:

 ```rust,compile_fail
 #![recursion_limit = "2048"]